 - Your note indicates the @mentioned names in yellow label, and the teammates mentioned will receive notifications.

 Here are some cases where internal notes are useful for you and your users.

-There will always be situations when a customer asks you a series of complex technical questions about your product, or requires help with something very advanced, or may ask you about a third party integration that you are not aware of.
-You can then tag one of your product managers to explain your new product updates and features, or loop in an engineer and ask them for help.
+There will always be situations when a customer asks you a series of complex questions about your product, or requires help with something very advanced, or may ask you about a third-party integration that you may not be aware of.
+You can then tag your product team to further explain them and how it works.

 Loop in the sales manager to let them take over a sales inquiry or if an existing customer would like to upgrade.

 When a potential customer needs help in identifying the right plan and set of features to suit their needs, or an existing customer wanted a custom plan and interested to upgrade their account, you can loop in your sales manager to follow up with a personal call or take the conversation from there.